Cross training for runners is an essential part of a sustainable, healthy, strong, and injury-free running journey.

 “The benefits of cross training for runners are there a hundred percent of the time,” says Stonehouse.
 “When you CAN’T run, cross-training indoors can help you maintain (or even gain in some cases) strength and endurance.”

-Beginner runners will likely cross-train every other day as their bodies adjust to running for a total of 2 to 4 days.
+Beginner runners will likely cross-train every other day for 2 to 4 days as their bodies adjust to running.

 More experienced runners will likely cross train less as they run more.

-Their cross-training activities will be to help them recovery faster or give their legs a rest while they still work their cardiovascular system.
-More advanced runners will typically cross train 1 to 2 times per week.
+Their cross-training activities will help them recover faster or give their legs a rest while they still work their cardiovascular system.
+More advanced runners will typically cross train one to two times per week.

 If you are cross-training indoors, it can be boring.

-Beat boredom by using technology at your disposal!
+Beat boredom by using technology!
 Watch movies or TV shows, listen to podcasts or audiobooks, or jam out to music.
-On recovery workouts, you can read while on the bike or elliptical for example.
+For recovery workouts, you can read while on the bike or elliptical, for example.

 Here are 6 DOs of Cross-training for runners:

-- Do choose the type of cross-training you enjoy and that fits the purpose of what you need on that day, whether that’s focusing on endurance, strength, flexibility, or something else, advises Stonehouse.
+• Do choose the type of cross-training you enjoy that fits the purpose of what you need on that day, whether focusing on endurance, strength, flexibility, or something else, advises Stonehouse.

 Here are 5 DON’Ts of Cross-training for runners:

-- Don’t let cross-training distract from your goal of running.
+• Don’t let cross-training distract you from your running goal.
 “Sometimes we can add so many ‘other’ things that the additional volume is just too great,” warns Stonehouse.
 This can put you at risk for burnout.

 More advanced runners will often run and cross train on the same day.